raelbr/cmit/README.md

 ### What is CMIT?

-The main goal for this CMIT CLI is to encourage conventional commits for your project.
+The main goal for CMIT CLI is to encourage conventional commits for your project.
 It will provide an easy way to build the commit messages accourding to conventional commits, following a step by step proccess.

 For more information about conventional commits, please visit: www.conventionalcommits.org